Soli Deo gloria

 "Believe me, it'll work," Astrid reassured him.
 Hiccup watched uncertainly as Astrid said loudly, "LET'S GET A WALKING STICK FROM THE WOODS!"
-Hiccup yelped, having her loud voice that near to his ear was not that healthy.
-He quickly covered both ears with his hands and looked at Astrid, who was smiling at him.
-He highered an eyebrow at her and she pointed over her shoulder, where his gaze followed.
+Hiccup yelped; having her loud voice that near to his ear was not that healthy.
+He quickly covered both ears with his hands and looked at Astrid, who smiled at him.
+He raised an eyebrow at her and she pointed over her shoulder, where his gaze followed.

-The other teens had obviously heard her loud talk, and Snotlout yelled excitedly, "Let's get walking sticks!"
+The other teens had obviously heard her shout, and Snotlout yelled excitedly, "Let's go get walking sticks!"

 "Yeah, right, Big Nose, I'm going to get the best one!"
 Ruffnut yelled at her twin.